VORTA: Efficient Video Diffusion via Routing Sparse Attention: VORTA: efficient vide o diffusion via rou t ing sparse attention

 \subsection{Sparse attentions}

-\paragraph{Sliding window for quality attentions.} Sliding window attention \citep{LongFormer,BigBird} proposes restricting each query token at position $i$ to attend to its local neighborhood within the range $(i-w, i+w]$, where $w$ is the window size.
+\paragraph{Sliding window for local attentions.} Sliding window attention \citep{LongFormer,BigBird} proposes restricting each query token at position $i$ to attend to its local neighborhood within the range $(i-w, i+w]$, where $w$ is the window size.
+It provides an efficient alternative when the attention distribution is highly localized.
 However, its zigzag-shaped attention mask introduces computation bubbles in block-wise kernel implementations (\eg, FlashAttention \citep{FA1,FA2}).
 This problem becomes more severe in three-dimensional video data, where the number of computation bubbles grows cubically. \citet{STA} proposed sliding tile attention to tackle this problem.
-In the case of 1D attention, the attention mask is defined as: $\bM = \{m_{i,j}\} = \{j \in \left(\mathrm{tile\_center}(i)-w, \mathrm{tile\_center}(i)+w\right]\}$, where $\mathrm{tile\_center}(i) = \lfloor i/t \rfloor \cdot t + \lceil t/2 \rceil$, and $t$ is the tile size.
+The 1D attention mask is defined as: $\bM = \{m_{i,j}\} = \left\{j \in \left(\tau(i)-w, \tau(i)+w\right]\right\}$, where $\tau(i) = \lfloor i/t \rfloor \cdot t + \lceil t/2 \rceil$ is the tile center, and $t$ is the tile size.
 It can be interpreted as shifting the window of non-center queries to align with the query in the center of the tile, as illustrated in \cref{fig-tile_attn}.
 The attention mask for sliding tile attention is block-wise dense and offers greater hardware efficiency.
 Our implementation employs 3D sliding tile attention to model local interactions of quality attentions with detailed pseudo code in \cref{app-method}.

-\paragraph{Coreset selection for semantic attentions.} It is observed that many attentions with large perceptual fields are less sensitive to perturbations \citep{ARnR}, corresponding to the semantic attentions defined earlier.
-We employ a coreset attention to capture such long-range interactions and accelerate computation by actively ignoring redundant features.
-A prototype coreset attention operation is defined as follows:
+\paragraph{Core-set selection for long-range attentions.} It is observed that many attentions with large perceptual fields are less sensitive to perturbations \citep{ARnR}, corresponding to the long-range attentions defined earlier.
+Based on this inherent token-level sparsity, we introduce core-set attention to drastically accelerate computation by actively pruning redundant tokens during the attention operation.
+A prototype core-set attention operation is defined as follows:

-where $\circ$ denotes the composition operator, meaning the connected operators are applied sequentially from right to left.
-There are various valid approaches to define the $\mathrm{pool}(\cdot)$ and $\mathrm{unpool}(\cdot)$ operations, provided they can compress a long sequence into a compact coreset and recover the original sequence length.
-However, standard average pooling assumes that all tokens within the pooling kernel are sufficiently similar to be merged.
-This assumption may not hold in practice, and such indiscriminate pooling can lead to a noticeable degradation in generation quality.
+where $\circ$ denotes the composition operator, meaning the connected operators are applied sequentially from right to left. $\mathrm{pool}(\cdot)$ and $\mathrm{unpool}(\cdot)$ operations compress a long sequence into a compact core-set and recover the original sequence length, respectively.